 Our new personal training qualifications were designed to provide centres with options to support the needs of their learners and your feedback has made these changes possible.
 Please keep your feedback coming!

 Over the past 12 months, we’ve been working on an exciting project to reimagine our qualifications, with the aim of making assessment more relevant to the job roles learners will take on when qualified.
+This doesn’t mean huge changes to content, but we’ve designed our next generation qualifications to reduce the assessment burden on centres and make it more engaging for learners.
+We’re excited to share more information in the new year – sign up to join our online briefing at 12 pm Tuesday 10 January 2023.

 In our last email, we asked customers to share their history with the YMCA, to support our preparation for our big 25th anniversary celebrations.